enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :scalars: optional scalar data.

-        :scale_factor: the scaling applied to the glyphs.
-The size of the glyph is by default in drawing units.
-Must be a float.
-Default: 1.0
+        :scale_factor: The scaling applied to the glyphs. the simple of the glyph is by default calculated from the inter-glyph spacing.
+Specify a float to give the maximum glyph size in drawing units

         :scale_mode: the scaling mode for the glyphs ('vector', 'scalar', or 'none').